-WHEREAS, an appeal was filed to the City Council by Miller Starr Regalia on March 15, 2017 representing Vallejo Marine Terminal, LLC (VMT) and Orcem California, Inc. (Orcem), the appellants, of the Planning Commission's decision to deny the Major Use Permit and Site Development Plan applications for the establishment of a water marine terminal (VMT) and a cement processing plant (Orcem) at the site of a former flour milling plant at a property located at 790 and 800 Derr Avenue (the "Project"); and
+WHEREAS, an application has been filed on behalf of Vallejo Marine Terminal, LLC (VMT) and Orcem California, Inc. (Orcem) seeking approval for a Major Use Permit and Site Development Plan associated with the establishment of a water marine terminal (VMT) and a cement processing plant (Orcem) at the site of a former flour milling plant at a property located at 790 and 800 Derr Avenue (the "Project"); and

-WHEREAS, after filing of its application, the "Project" underwent a number of revisions to its project description as further described in the City Council Staff Report and presented within this Resolution.
-The "Project" that is the subject of City Council Resolution, includes the revisions made to the project description by the applicants and include the operational changes outlined in the Revised Operations Alternative as described in the Staff Report; and
+WHEREAS, after filing of its application, the project underwent a number of revisions to its project description as further described in the Staff Report presented with this Resolution.
+The "Project" that is the subject of this Resolution, includes the revisions made to the project description by the applicants and include the operational changes outlined in the Revised Operations Alternative as described in the Staff Report; and

 WHEREAS, the 32.55 acre proposed Project site is located in the Intensive Use (IU) zoning district.
-As established in Chapter 16.34 of the Vallejo Municipal Code1, the Intensive Use district is the City's heaviest industrial district.
+As established in Chapter 16.34 of the Vallejo Municipal Code, the Intensive Use district is the City's heaviest industrial district.
 The regulations for this district distinguish between "Permitted Uses" (§ 16.34.020-16.34.030) and "Permitted Uses Subject to A Major Use Permit" (§ 16.34.040).
 The proposed use, as outlined in the project description meet the criteria of a "Heavy Industrial" use (§ 16.34.040 (1)(b)) which requires the issuance of a Major Use Permit (§ 16.34.040).
-All projects requiring the issuance of a Major Use Permit must be reviewed for approval or denial by the City's Planning Commission (§ 16.82.020) and City Council upon appeal.
-The City Council must base its decision to approve or deny the Major Use Permit on the required findings as established in Section 16.82.050; and
+All projects requiring the issuance of a Major Use Permit must be reviewed for approval or denial by the City's Planning Commission (§ 16.82.020).
+The Planning Commission must base its decision to approve or deny the Major Use Permit on the required findings as established in Section 16.82.050; and